CrunchyData/pg_featureserv/doc/content/introduction/_index.md

 Moreover, by utilizing a single powerful spatial data source, the `pg_featureserv` codebase is significantly smaller and simpler.
 This gives the advantages of more rapid development, fewer bugs, a more secure API, and easier deployment on a wider variety of platforms.

-## Modern Web Service Architecture
+### Modern Web Service Architecture

-`pg_featureserv` fully adopts the modern architectural paradigm of web-friendly, RESTful microservices.
+`pg_featureserv` follows the modern architectural paradigm of web-friendly, RESTful microservices.
+The emerging OGC API suite of specifications provides a suite simple, REST-based spatial APIs which is aligned with standard web practice.
+This philosophy is described in the W3C/OGC [Spatial Data on the Web Best Practices](https://www.w3.org/TR/sdw-bp/).
-The emerging OGC API specification provides a suite simple, REST-based spatial APIs.
-This is expected to see wide and rapid adoption due to its ease of impmentation on both server and client sides.
+The OGC API standards are expected to see wide and rapid adoption due to their ease of impmentation on both server and client sides.
+The first of these standards to be approved is the [OGC API for Features Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).

 A key benefit of this lighter-weight standard is the ease of extending it to expose service-specific capabilities, and `pg_featureserv` takes full advantage of this.
+For instance, `pg_featureserv` allows querying spatial functions as well as static collections, using a similar API.
+Other extension provide functionality which has not yet be codified in the OGC standard, or which exposes functionality native to PostGIS.

-By focussing on the single aspect of serving spatial features, it is easier to deploy, provision, manage and secure feature services within a containerized environment.
+By focussing on the single aspect of serving spatial features, `pg_featureserv` makes it easier to deploy, provision, manage and secure feature services within a containerized environment.

-## PostGIS for the Web
+### PostGIS for the Web

-`pg_featureserv` is one component in **PostGIS for the Web** (aka "PostGIS FTW"), a growing family of Go spatial micro-services.
+`pg_featureserv` is one component of **PostGIS for the Web** (aka "PostGIS FTW"), a growing family of Go spatial micro-services.
 Database-centric applications naturally have a central source of coordinating state, the database, which allows otherwise independent micro-services to provide HTTP-level access to the database with minimal middleware complexity.

 * [pg_tileserv](https://github.com/crunchydata/pg_tileserv) provides MVT tiles for interactive clients and smooth rendering
 * [pg_featureserv](https://github.com/crunchydata/pg_featureserv) provides GeoJSON feature services for reading and writing vector and attribute data from tables